 B. Responsibility: All Michigan State University-licensed motor vehicles are within the responsible purview of the Transportation Services department of Infrastructure Planning and Facilities.
 Transportation Services will arrange for obtaining new vehicles, disposing and reassigning of old or surplus vehicles, securing and maintaining the necessary titles and licenses, performing proper maintenance, maintaining required service records, ensuring fleet safety standards, and other required fleet management responsibilities.

-C. Ownership: Passenger vehicles (i.e., sedans, station wagons, passenger vans, etc.) may be rented daily or leased from the Transportation Services department.
+C. Ownership: Passenger vehicles (i.e., sedans, SUV's, passenger vans, etc.) may be rented daily or leased from the Transportation Services department.
 Special-use vehicles, such as service trucks, may be leased or be department owned.

 E. Identification: University vehicles will bear municipal license plates, university decals and visible unit numbers.